 Home treatment is important in

 30 minutes a day, every day, if possible.
-Moderate activity is activity equal
+A brisk walk is an example of moderate activity.

 dark and quiet, and try to go to bed at the same time every